Anatomical Collection of Domestic Animals

 Aim of the project

-From 2023, the collection will be catalogued, inventoried, digitised and made accessible for research, teaching and the public.
+2023 to 2025, the Anatomical Collection of Domestic Animals ASH will be catalogued, inventoried, digitised and made accessible for research, teaching and the public.
 The recording of selected objects will enable visually detailed cataloguing and at the same time lay the foundation for further projects and uses.
 The collection will be digitally published and archived via the Nahima database to enable web-based management.

 Description of the project